tchwork/debug-bundle/Dumping-PHP-Data-en.md

 Conclusion
 ==========

-The convention described here can be used to represent faithfully any PHP variable as complex as it is.
+The convention described here can be used to represent accurately any PHP variable as complex as it is.
 The JSON format on which it rests guarantees maximum interoperability while ensuring good readability.